LaZoark/AutoSplit_train_test/README.md

 </blockquote>
   </body>
 </html>

+It is very useful for preparing data set of machine learning.

 It is able to split data(including **`.xml`** and `.jpg`) with specific ratio into `Train` folder and `Test` folder.